openebs-archive/openebs-docs/docs/storagepolicies.md

 ### Volume Monitor Policy

-You can specify the jiva volume monitor feautire which can be set using *value* for *VolumeMonitor* property.
+You can specify the jiva volume monitor feature which can be set using *value* for *VolumeMonitor* property.

 **Note:**